ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Skipmancer/2nd Level/Chaos Skip.md

 		- The random grounded point is determined by the GM based off the result of a hidden dice roll.
 			- A result of 10 will result in a point of equal value compared to the creatures initial point.
 If an enemy is being teleported, a higher result will be a more perilous location and a lower result will be a safer location.
 If a teammate is being teleported, a higher result will be a safer location and a lower result will be a more perilous location.
 		- You cannot teleport parts of a creature, you may only teleport the whole creature. ([[Cybernetics]] are considered parts of the creature)
+		- Everything the target creature has equipped or stored on them teleports with them.
 - **Stats**:
 	- 1d20 Location Roll.
+	- 15ft$^3$ Max Target Creature Volume.
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 10 psyfocus spent above the normal cost for this psycast, the range increases by 20ft.